sagemath/trac_to_gh/Issue 229.md

 # Issue 229: make it so all objects pickled now can be loaded in all future versions of SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/229

 Original creator: was